 Most cruise ship passengers enjoy their excursion without incident, other than perhaps a touch of sea sickness or a hangover.
 But accidents do occur, sometimes as a result of the cruise ship operator’s negligence.
-The process of filing a lawsuit for a cruise ship injury is dictated by a combination of maritime law, federal regulations, and contractual agreements printed on the back of each ticket (see Cruise Ship Accidents and Liability and What is a Common Carrier? for more details).
+The process of filing a lawsuit for a cruise ship injury is dictated by a combination of maritime law, federal regulations, and contractual agreements printed on the back of each ticket.

 If you are injured at sea or a port of call, you should report the incident immediately; get names and contact information of any passengers or crew who can back your claim; obtain written eyewitness statements; take photos where appropriate; and file your claim within the time limits indicated on the back of your ticket.

 A cruise ship injury may involve (but is not limited to) the following: